Rameen818/Responsive-Live-Search-Table/README.md

 # Responsive-Live-Search-Table
 This project is a Responsive Searchable Table built using HTML, CSS, and JavaScript.
 It enables users to filter table data dynamically with a real-time search feature and works smoothly on different screen sizes.

-What
+What I Learned:
+.
+DOM Manipulation
+.
+Event Handling (addEventListener)
+.
+Loop logic for filtering
+.
+Using getElementsByTagName